 - Neighbourhood changes.
 Your house may be great, but the surroundings can always make a home owner’s life a living hell.
 Neighbours can cause all kinds of annoyances.
 A new freeway may be built just near by and the noise is maddening.
 That’s when people learn the importance of finding the best neighbourhood they can.

 - Wanting or not wanting to see family.
 Might sound funny, but people often move away because of the latter.
 Dysfunctional families are a lot happier when apart.
-And, it’s no big news that often people move close to their families as well.
+And, it’s no big news that often people move closer to their families as well.
 That’s usually parents or grandparents moving to be closer to their children, while children usually tend to move away.

 - Retirement.
 We mentioned that parents tend to move to a new home, after their kids leave the nest, be it a smaller one, one close to the children, or simply getting into a senior club.
 Most leave this endeavour for after they retire, so they can have more free time to plan and no other worries on their head.
 Also, there are a lot of bargains for senior citizens they can make use of.

 - Health problems.
 Very often people move away from a place because it has a negative impact on their health.
 For this reason, people mostly move from polluted cities to rural areas with better air quality, less noise, and sometimes, near places with hot springs that have a good impact on their particular condition.

 - Lifestyle change.
 This is actually one of the most common reasons for moving among millennials.
 It’s very easy to be tired of the same place in a world with such marvelously developed information technology and transport.
 Many abandon the home-owning life altogether and travel for years.
 This category includes backpackers, charity volunteers, travelers, even the reason for educational purposes.